WalletScrutiny/WalletScrutinyCom/_iphone/com.buda.crypto.md

 issue:
 icon: com.buda.crypto.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-30
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: BudaPuntoCom
-providerLinkedIn:
+providerLinkedIn: budapuntocom
-providerFacebook:
+providerFacebook: BudaPuntoCom
 providerReddit:

 redirect_from:

 ---

+This app has very poor ratings on Google (2.5 stars) and Apple (3.5 stars), mainly due to limited functionality and high fees.
+Caution is advised!

+This app is an interface to an exchange and coins are held there and not on the phone.
+As a custodial service it is **not verifiable**.